The Automobile Comes To Connecticut

 Throughout the nineteenth century, engineers like Maxim dreamed about building automobiles.
 As early as 1769, a French inventor constructed the first self-propelled road vehicle, a crude, steam-powered military tractor.
 In 1807 a Swiss engineer invented the first internal combustion engine, burning hydrogen and oxygen rather than gasoline.
 And in the 1830s a Scots inventor built the first crude electric carriage.
 But it was during the four decades following 1875 that automobiles really took off.
 In 1877 the German mechanic Nicholas Otto created a four-cycle, gasoline-powered, internal combustion engine that became the prototype for most modern automobiles.
 In 1885 another German, Karl Benz, produced a working gasoline-powered tricycle.
 Two years later his countryman Gottlieb Daimler developed the first true motorcar, a four-wheeled, gasoline-powered carriage.
 In 1897 Francis and Freelan Stanley of Maine crafted a reliable steam-powered auto, the famous Stanley Steamer.
 In 1896 the American entrepreneur Ransom Olds built his first gasoline-powered car, and in 1901 began manufacturing Oldsmobiles.
 They sold for between $600 and $700, more than a year’s wages for a factory worker.
 In 1909 another entrepreneur, Henry Ford, introduced a cheaper car, the Model T. The industry took off.
 By 1916 American manufacturers, led by the Michigan-based Olds and Ford, produced well over a million automobiles a year.
 And by 1929 the United States had 23 million cars, or about one per family, and General Motors had surpassed Olds, Ford, and even Daimler as the industry giant.

 Connecticut’s Hiram Percy Maxim was one of those early engineers who experimented successfully with automobiles.
 Born in 1869 in Brooklyn, New York, the son and nephew of inventors (his father Hiram Stevens Maxim invented the Maxim machine gun, while his uncle Hudson Maxim concocted smokeless gunpowder), Maxim was a technological prodigy who had entered MIT in 1885 when he was only 16.
 By the time he died in 1936 he owned a long string of patents and a substantial personal fortune, most of it generated by his most profitable invention, the silencer.
-Driven to prove himself to his famous father (Hiram Stevens Maxim had divorced Percy’s mother, abandoned his family, and moved to Britain when Percy was only 12), the ambitious Maxim had secured a job as superintendent of a factory in Lynn, Massachusetts, in 1890, when he was only 21.
-A bicycle enthusiast, he was riding through the Massachusetts countryside late one night following a rendezvous a girlfriend when he fantasized about equipping his bike with a small motor.
-After several months of trial-and-error, he succeeded in producing a crude motorized tricycle, which he showed (he didn’t dare actually attempt to demonstrate it, knowing that it would likely stall or crash) to an executive from the Pope Manufacturing Company of Hartford, then the country’s premier producer of quality bicycles.
+Driven to prove himself to his famous but absent father (Hiram Stevens Maxim had divorced Percy’s mother, abandoned his family, and moved to Britain when Percy was only 12), the ambitious Percy had secured a job as superintendent of a factory in Lynn, Massachusetts, in 1890, when he was only 21.
+A bicycle enthusiast, he was riding through the Massachusetts countryside late one night following a rendezvous with a girlfriend when he fantasized about equipping his bike with a small motor.
+After several months of trial-and-error, he succeeded in producing a crude motorized tricycle, which he showed (he didn’t dare actually attempt to demonstrate it, knowing that it would likely stall or crash, mostly because he hadn’t developed a system of multiple gears for it) to an executive from the Pope Manufacturing Company of Hartford, then the country’s premier producer of quality bicycles.
 Infected by Maxim’s enthusiasm and vision, the executive hired the young inventor to head up Pope’s new automobile department.
 Lobdell, a bicycle mechanic, was made his assistant.
 Years later in 1933, Maxim recalled his days at Pope in a lively and humorous memoir, Horseless Carriage Days, a terrific Connecticut book that somehow has gone out of print.

 The Pope Company was interested in motorized bicycles, tricycles, and carriages mostly as a way to diversify its product line.
-The company’s executives thought that electric cars held the most promise, but Maxim talked them into building some gasoline-powered vehicles as well.
+The company’s owner, Albert Augustus Pope, thought that electric cars held the most promise, but Maxim talked them into building some gasoline-powered vehicles as well.
 Everyone at Pope, including Maxim, rejected steamers because, although they utilized a known technology, they were also bulky, heavy, and expensive.
-Moreover, they looked radically different from anything else on the road, and neither the executives at Pope nor Maxim himself dared to build autos that appeared to be too newfangled.
+Moreover, they looked radically different from anything else on the road, and neither Pope nor Maxim wanted to build autos that appeared to be too newfangled.
 Rather, they aimed at creating vehicles that resembled bicycles, tricycles, and horse-drawn carriages, hoping that such familiar-looking “horseless carriages,” as people called them, would have wide appeal.
-The company executives preferred electric cars to gasoline-powered ones because they could be made more compact and “carriage-like,” but Maxim worried that the batteries would wear down after only a few miles.
+Pope preferred electric cars to gasoline-powered ones because they could be made more compact and “carriage-like,” but Maxim worried that the batteries would wear down after only a few miles.
 Gasoline, he was convinced, could combine the compactness of electric cars with the long-distance capability of steamers.
-To placate his bosses, Maxim agreed to experiment with both electric and gasoline-powered vehicles, but his heart was in the latter.
-Between 1895 and 1900 Maxim produced more than a dozen prototype motorcars for Pope.
+To placate his boss, Maxim agreed to experiment with both electric and gasoline-powered vehicles, but his heart was in the latter.
+Between 1895 and 1900 Maxim produced more than a dozen prototype motorcars for the Pope company.

 After several months of experimentation, Maxim managed to construct a sturdy, reliable, gasoline-powered motor sufficient to exert in excess of one horsepower of force, and which did not stall every time he tried to use it.
 He then set to work attaching it to a wheeled vehicle.
 First, he designed the steering gears.
 He decided to play it safe and build only one gear – forward low.
 (He later added a reverse and second gear, but since he saw no reason to exceed 12 miles per hour – which was faster than either a bicycle or a horse-drawn carriage could travel – he stopped there.)
 He then added a clutch and hot-ignition device, the latter his own invention.
 He installed all of these in a lightweight, four-wheeled, horse-drawn Crawford runabout – without the horse, of course.